Your pupil distance is exactly what it sounds like; it’s the measurement (in millimetres) between your pupils.

 These standard measurements are often used by ophthalmic opticians when your P.D cannot be obtained, and will always be suitable to allow us to make your glasses.

-When focusing close up such as when reading, your pupils come inwards, therefore reduce your P.D number by 4 mm, (2 mm each eye), when ordering reading or near glasses
+When focusing close up, such as when reading, your pupils come inwards.
+Therefore, reduce your P.D number by 4 mm (2 mm for each eye), when ordering reading or near glasses.

 Visit the next chapter by clicking the link below: